FAust1-159/pose-in-booth/README.md

 # Get Started

-1. Install Codex extension by OpenAI for your AI assistant
-2. (For Genesis) Setup a Firebase project
+1. (For Genesis) Setup a Firebase project
-3. Install Live Server extension
+2. Install Live Server extension
-4. Create your own branch following this naming convention: "dev-{name}"
+3. Create your own branch following this naming convention: "dev-{name}"
-5. Do not push directly to main!
+4. Do not push directly to main!
 Push on your branch and open a pull request
-6. Enjoy building!
+5. Enjoy building!

 ## Developer Taskings